Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

 \subsection{Results on Prediction Accuracy}

-We report test set $C^{\text{td}}$ indices in Table~\ref{tab:main-benchmark}, where for each final model trained, we construct a 95\% bootstrap confidence interval (resample the test set 200 times with replacement, and for each bootstrap sample, compute the $C^{\text{td}}$ index; the 2.5 and 97.5 percentiles of $C^{\text{td}}$ indices are reported).
-The main findings are as follows: \begin{itemize} \item[(a)] The \textsc{tuna-kernet (no split, sft)} model (i.e., a survival kernet trained with \textsc{tuna}, pre-training data set to be the same as training data, and summary fine-tuning) achieves the highest test set $C^{\text{td}}$ indices on \textsc{support} and \textsc{unos} and the second highest on \textsc{kkbox} (second to \textsc{deephit}).
+We report test set $C^{\text{td}}$ indices in Table~\ref{tab:main-benchmark} (mean $\pm$ standard deviation across 5 experimental repeats unless some computational issue was encountered, as described above).
+The main findings are as follows: \begin{itemize} \item[(a)] On the largest three datasets (\textsc{support}, \textsc{unos}, and \textsc{kkbox}), the \textsc{tuna-kernet (no split, sft)} model (i.e., a survival kernet trained with \textsc{tuna}, pre-training data set to be the same as training data, and summary fine-tuning) achieves the highest mean test set $C^{\text{td}}$ indices on \textsc{support} and \textsc{unos} and the second highest on \textsc{kkbox} (second to \textsc{deephit}).